Psychotherapy: Types

 There are hundreds of psychotherapy approaches or schools of thought.
 By 1980 there were more than 250; by 1996 more than 450; and at the start of the 21st century there were over a thousand different named psychotherapies—some being minor variations while others are based on very different conceptions of psychology, ethics (how to live) or technique.
 In practice therapy is often not of one pure type but draws from a number of perspectives and schools—known as an integrative or eclectic approach.
+Contemporary integrative models increasingly emphasize identifying and modifying recurrent cognitive, emotional, and interpersonal patterns, combining techniques from cognitive-behavioral, psychodynamic, and attachment-based frameworks.
 The importance of the therapeutic relationship, also known as therapeutic alliance, between client and therapist is often regarded as crucial to psychotherapy.
 Common factors theory addresses this and other core aspects thought to be responsible for effective psychotherapy.

 Sigmund Freud (1856–1939), a Viennese neurologist who studied with Jean-Martin Charcot in 1885, is often considered the father of modern psychotherapy.
 His methods included analyzing his patient's dreams in search of important hidden insights into their unconscious minds.
 Other major elements of his methods, which changed throughout the years, included identification of childhood sexuality, the role of anxiety as a manifestation of inner conflict, the differentiation of parts of the psyche (id, ego, superego), transference and countertransference (the patient's projections onto the therapist, and the therapist's emotional responses to that).
 Some of his concepts were too broad to be amenable to empirical testing and invalidation, and he was critiqued for this by Jaspers.
 Numerous major figures elaborated and refined Freud's therapeutic techniques including Melanie Klein, Donald Winnicott, and others.
 Since the 1960s, however, the use of Freudian-based analysis for the treatment of mental disorders has declined substantially.
 Different types of psychotherapy have been created along with the advent of clinical trials to test them scientifically.
 These incorporate subjective treatments (after Beck), behavioral treatments (after Skinner and Wolpe) and additional time-constrained and centered structures, for example, interpersonal psychotherapy.
 In youth issue and in schizophrenia, the systems of family treatment hold esteem.
 A portion of the thoughts emerging from therapy are presently pervasive and some are a piece of the tool set of ordinary clinical practice.
 They are not just medications, they additionally help to understand complex conduct.